blackstuend/Daily-Lesson-Review/README.md

 ## How It Works

-1. **Add Lessons**: Create new lessons by adding links, words, or sentences you want to remember
+1. **Add Study Items**: Create new lessons by adding links, words, or sentences you want to remember
 2. **Automatic Scheduling**: The system automatically creates a review schedule with intervals at 0, 1, 3, and 7 days
-3. **Daily Reviews**: Check your dashboard to see which lessons are due for review today
+3. **Daily Reviews**: Check your dashboard to see which study items are due for review today
 4. **Mark as Complete**: Mark reviews as complete after studying them
-5. **Track Progress**: View your learning progress on the calendar
+5. **Track Progress**: View your study progress on the calendar

 ## Available Scripts